 “Levels” in Photoshop refer to how many light and dark aspects are in the image.
 Drag the sliders to the left or right to adjust the lightness or darkness of the textured layer.
 Once you are satisfied with the adjustments, click “OK.”

 Option: Add Another Texture Layer

 To add a second texture to the image, follow the same steps listed above.
+You’ll be adding a new layer to your Photoshop file, which you’ll merge later.
 Once you finish making the adjustments to the second layer, click “OK” to apply the changes.

 5. Apply a “Layer Mask”

 After you make the adjustments or add another texture layer, you can add a “Layer Mask.”
 This will allow changes to the layer you select without destroying/deleting the image’s information.
 Add the “Layer Mask” with the steps below: